 If it is determined that a parent has acted inconsistently with his or her constitutionally protected rights to parent the child, if appropriate, the may be determined that a non-parent, such as a grandparent, would provide better care for the minor child than the biological parent.

 It is important to understand your legal rights and obligations in custody cases.
-Shannan Barclay-Tuorto is a child custody attorney in Asheville that can help you negotiate your custody agreement, provide references for mediation, and formalize agreements reached as a result of mediation or litigation in your case.
+Shannan Barclay-Tuorto is a family law attorney in Asheville that can help you negotiate your custody agreement, provide references for mediation, and formalize agreements reached as a result of mediation or litigation in your case.
 Tuorto Family Law is currently accepting custody cases which also include a financial competent, such as equitable distribution, alimony, or child support.

 More information about Child Custody Mediation program in North Carolina